agude/agude.github.io/_drafts/2020-03-01-date_science_money.md

 [lp]: https://en.wikipedia.org/wiki/Liquidation_preference

 After all the preparation and contemplation about compensation, I had two offers to consider.
-But, how to choose?
+But how to choose?
 Just pick the biggest number, right?
 Turns out it isn't so simple.
-There are a lot of _intangibles_ like "what work would you be doing" and "who would you work with" that matter a lot, probably more than money.
+There are a lot of _intangibles_--like "what work would I be doing" and "who would I work with"--that matter a lot, possibly more than money.
 I decided to go with the offer that had a bunch of great people on the team and a very interesting problem, even though the total compensation was lower.